 The costs of Baroness Stackelberg's own grave in Währing are also well documented.
-A grave in Währing cost 30 gulden which was more expensive than a grave in the so-called "Kommunalfriedhöfe" which in 1819 cost 20 fl 42 x.
+A grave in Währing cost 30 gulden which was more expensive than a grave in the so-called "Kommunalfriedhöfe" (communal cemeteries) which in 1819 cost 20 fl 42 x.
 Beethoven's probate file (A-Wsa, Hauptarchiv, Persönlichkeiten B16, fol.
 99) contains the following receipt.

 Über Dreyssig Gulden CMz welche für einen einfachen Platz auf dem hiesigen Pfarrfreydhofe zur Ruhestätte des verstorbenen Herrn Ludwig von Beethoven an die Pfarrkirche zu Währing sind gezahlt worden.

 Id est 30 fr Cm Johann Hayek mpia

 ReceiptFor thirty gulden Conventionsmünze [assimilated coinage] which were paid to the parish church in Währing for a simple spot as resting place of the deceased Mr. Ludwig van Beethoven.Währing, March 27th, 1827.Id est 30 fr Cm Johann Hayek mpiaparish priest

 In Währing Baroness von Stackelberg's coffin was taken from the carriage, put in front of the altar of the parish church and consecrated again.
 The entry in the Währing burial register concerning this ceremony repeats the information from the parish of St. Maria Rotunda: "Dem Wohledlgeborenen H. Christoph Freÿherr v Stakelberg seine Frau Gemahlin Josepha Gräfinn Brunswik".